Learn how to add chunky window trim pieces the easy way without any complicated miter cuts or special equipment to make smaller windows look bigger.

 DIY Window Trim – The Easy Way Without Miter Cuts

-- 1×2 (length depending on the size of your window)
+- 1×2 piece of wood (length depending on your window’s overall length and width)

 - Brad nails